cmathgit/aimmm-agent-bible-prompts/top-agent-instructions.md

 ### Double-Exposure [Woman + Ocean + Viola + Stained Glass]
 ```
 Silhouette of a woman in profile, hair flowing, underexposed against a bright horizon.
 Inside, waves ripple across her face, oceans merge with glowing stained glass colors, and stars twinkle across the forehead.
 A viola’s elegant curves radiate light, strings stretching across her torso.
-The glowing glass windows scatter sacred light, merging femininity, music, ocean, and worship into one ethereal layered portrait."
+The glowing glass windows scatter sacred light, merging femininity, music, ocean, and worship into one ethereal layered portrait.
 ```

 ### Double-Exposure [Man + Fire + Guitar + Cross]
 ```
 Side-profile silhouette of a man, beard outlined, jawline strong against bright sky.
 Inside, fire blazes in glowing orange and red, smoke rising across the face.
 A guitar neck runs diagonally across the silhouette, strings glowing like threads of light, blending with strands of hair.
 At the chest, a radiant cross pierces through the flames, glowing white against the embers.
-Cracked earth textures fill lower areas, while smoke and bokeh soften the edges, producing a surreal masculine vision of destruction, music, and faith reborn."
+Cracked earth textures fill lower areas, while smoke and bokeh soften the edges, producing a surreal masculine vision of destruction, music, and faith reborn.
 ```
 ### Double-Exposure [Woman + Fire + Guitar + Cross]
 ```
 Silhouette of a woman in full-body stance, hair rising upward, arms slightly spread.
 Inside the form, swirling fire and glowing embers radiate orange and red.
 A guitar rests vertically across the silhouette, its body glowing like molten wood.
 A luminous cross emerges at the chest, shining through the smoke, radiating purity against destruction.
-Sparks scatter into her hair and shoulders, blending music, femininity, flame, and sacred light into a striking surreal layered image."
+Sparks scatter into her hair and shoulders, blending music, femininity, flame, and sacred light into a striking surreal layered image.
 ```

 ### Double-Exposure [Man + Stars + Piano + Bible]
 ```
 Full-body silhouette of a man standing upright against a luminous white background.
 Inside, glowing galaxies, nebulae, and constellations shimmer with purples and blues.
 A piano keyboard stretches horizontally across the torso, its glowing keys aligned with the Milky Way.
 An open Bible radiates from the chest, scripture text blending with starlight.
-The silhouette merges masculinity, music, faith, and cosmic wonder, producing an expansive celestial composition."
+The silhouette merges masculinity, music, faith, and cosmic wonder, producing an expansive celestial composition.
 ```

 ### Double-Exposure [Woman + Stars + Piano + Bible]
 ```
 Silhouette of a woman standing with arms lifted toward a glowing horizon.
 Inside, nebulae and galaxies swirl across her form, purples and blues radiating with luminous depth.
 A piano keyboard curves diagonally across her torso, keys glowing like stars.
 At the chest, an open Bible radiates golden light, verses scattered like constellations across the silhouette.
-The image merges femininity, worship, music, and cosmic wonder into a radiant surreal portrait."
+The image merges femininity, worship, music, and cosmic wonder into a radiant surreal portrait.
 ```

 ### Restyle shounen